Short overview of the reception system

 Portuguese Refugee Council Visit Website

-The practical framework for the reception of asylum seekers in Portugal currently stems from bilateral MoUs,[4] the resolution of the Council of Ministers no. 103/2020 of 23 November 2020, establishing a single system of reception and integration of applicants for and beneficiaries of international protection, and the internal regulations of the Single Operative Group (SOG) it created.[5]
+For the majority of the year, the practical framework for the reception of asylum seekers in Portugal stemmed from bilateral MoUs;[4] the resolution of the Council of Ministers no. 103/2020 of 23 November 2020, establishing a single system of reception and integration of applicants for and beneficiaries of international protection; and the internal regulations of the Single Operative Group (SOG) it created.[5]

-In practice, the following entities are competent to provide reception conditions to spontaneous applicants depending on the type and stage of the procedure and/or the profile of the applicant:
+In practice, for most of the year, the following entities were competent to provide reception conditions to spontaneous applicants, depending on the type and stage of the procedure and/or the profile of the applicant:

-• The Institute for Social Security (ISS) provides material receptions conditions to asylum seekers in the regular procedure;
+• The Institute for Social Security (ISS) provided material receptions conditions to asylum seekers in the regular procedure;

-• The Portuguese Refugee Council (CPR) provides reception services to asylum seekers in the admissibility (including Dublin) and accelerated procedures on the national territory.
-As regards unaccompanied children, CPR also provides for material reception conditions in the regular procedure and at appeal stage in accordance with the relevant protective measures.
+• The Portuguese Refugee Council (CPR) provided reception services to asylum seekers in the admissibility (including Dublin) and accelerated procedures on the national territory.
+CPR also provided material reception conditions to unaccompanied children in the regular procedure and at appeal stage in accordance with the relevant protective measures.

-• The Immigration and Borders Service (SEF) retains responsibility for material reception conditions in border procedures and procedures in detention following a removal order.[6]
+• The Immigration and Borders Service (SEF) was responsible for the provision of material reception conditions within the context of border procedures and procedures in detention following a removal order.[7]

-In practice, the majority of spontaneous asylum applicants are systematically referred by SEF and benefit from the provision of material reception conditions by CPR in the framework of admissibility and accelerated procedures on the territory.
+In practice, the majority of spontaneous asylum applicants were systematically referred by SEF and benefited from the provision of material reception conditions by CPR in the framework of admissibility and accelerated procedures on the territory.
+This has been done without a strict assessment of resources by SEF as most asylum seekers had recently arrived in the country and were considered as being manifestly in need of assistance.
+In cases where they had financial resources or relatives in Portugal, certain asylum seekers chose not to benefit from the accommodation provided by CPR.

-In the current reception system, adults, and families with children are mostly accommodated at CPR’s Refugee Reception Centre (CAR) or in private accommodation provided by CPR (apartments and rooms in the private market or hostels) during admissibility (including Dublin) and accelerated procedures on the territory.
+Adults, and families with children who receive reception conditions provided by CPR are mostly accommodated at CPR’s Refugee Reception Centre (CAR) or in private accommodation provided by CPR (apartments and rooms in the private market or hostels) during admissibility (including Dublin) and accelerated procedures on the territory.
 In the case of unaccompanied children, CPR’s Refugee Children Reception Centre (CACR) offers appropriate housing and reception conditions during the regular procedure and at appeal stage.

-Asylum seekers supported by ISS are mostly provided with private housing (rented flats/houses and rooms) without prejudice to accommodation provided by relatives in Portugal and collective accommodation such as hotels or non-dedicated reception centres e.g., emergency shelters, nursing homes, etc. While the majority of applicants for international protection supported by SCML are accommodated in private housing, since 2020, SCML also resorts to hostels to accommodate asylum seekers in order to guarantee accommodation while other solution is not available.
+Asylum seekers supported by ISS are mostly provided with private housing (rented flats/houses and rooms) without prejudice to accommodation provided by relatives in Portugal and collective accommodation such as hotels or non-dedicated reception centres e.g., emergency shelters, nursing homes, etc. Applicants supported by SCML are accommodated either in private housing, or in hostels.

 CPR ensures accommodation until ISS or SCML take over and asylum seekers only leave its facilities when alternative accommodation is secured.